ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 to truly ensure that the benefits outweigh added complexity.

-Microservices are a subset of service-oriented architecture where each service is as the name suggests very small. ere are system implementations with thousands of microservices, each of them only a few lines of code. at said, you do not need to have thousands of microservices to experience the benefits of a service-oriented architecture.
+Microservices are a subset of service-oriented architecture where each service is as the name suggests very small.
+There are system implementations with thousands of microservices, each of them only a few lines of code. at said, you do not need to have thousands of microservices to experience the benefits of a service-oriented architecture.
 Even breaking out a system into four or five smaller services, in the right circumstances, can provide major improvement to code health.

 You may have heard that microservices are the only good architecture pattern; this is untrue.
 The perception stems from the fact that many monoliths are poorly designed or haven t received the attention and investment

 in tech debt required to unlock productivity.
-The idea that all microservice architectures are a joy to work in is also untrue. ere are many microservice implementations that for one reason or another fail to realize the benefits as well.
+The idea that all microservice architectures are a joy to work in is also untrue.
+There are many microservice implementations that for one reason or another fail to realize the benefits as well.

 Key features of an SOA or microservices system: